App Support.

 • Port: The port of the proxy server.

 • Auth: The authentication type for the proxy server.
+If the proxy requires a username and password, Viscosity will prompt for or use the required credentials.

 • Method: The obfuscation method to use.
 This must match the method being used by the obfuscation server.